jmjuanes/minsql/README.md

 Is equivalent to running `INSERT INTO test (id, name, email) VALUES (1, "John", "john@me.com")`.

-In version `0.2.0` and higher, you can insert multiple values in one query using an array.
+In version `0.2.0` and higher, you can insert multiple rows in one query using an array.
 For example:

 ```javascript
 var values = [{"id": 1, "name": "John"}, {"id": 2, "name": "Kevin"}];